 Organ, Piano, Harpsichord

-A specialist in Baroque music, she has presented papers, recitals, and workshops on various aspects of dance elements in the music of Bach for colleges, various chapters of the AGO (American Guild of Organists), and national and international events.
-She has given her lecture/recital presentation on Bach and the Dance in venues around the country, including national conventions of music organizations.
+A specialist in Baroque music, she has presented papers, recitals, and workshops on various aspects of dance elements in the music of Bach for colleges, various chapters of the American Guild of Organists, and national and international events.
+She has given her lecture/recital presentation on “Bach and the Dance” in venues around the country, including national conventions of music organizations.
 In 2009 Trudy received a major grant from Wittenberg to do research and to perform in Sweden and Latvia.
-She wrote about her experiences in two articles called “Reflections on Worship and Organs in Latvia and Sweden,” which were published in The American Organist, the international journal of The American Guild of Organists (AGO) in 2010.
+She wrote about her experiences in an article entitled “Reflections on Worship and Organs in Latvia and Sweden,” which was published in The American Organist (the international journal of The American Guild of Organists) in 2010.

 Another special interest is women composers.
 As a Wittenberg professor, Faber taught a course on women in music, has given lectures on the 12th-century abbess Hildegard von Bingen, has presented organ and harpsichord recitals featuring the music of women, and has been chosen to give lecture/recitals at national and international conferences on women composers in California, Pennsylvania, Ohio, and Virginia.
 Faber began teaching at Wittenberg in 1969.